 Yep, you guessed it…

-A slight u-turn at this point back into the Southern end of the North Carolina Mountains.
-These areas are really worth the time to take a look at (aren’t you glad your not driving?).
+These NC Mountains Best Places to live are really worth the time to take a look at (aren’t you glad your not driving?).

-However, if you are really interested in living in the mountains of North Carolina I want to encourage you to check out all of the articles and blog posts about the North Carolina Mountain Region we have here at Places of Value.
+However, if you are really interested in living in the NC Mountains Best Places to live I want to encourage you to check out all of the articles and Carolina Reports about the NC Mountains Region we have here at Places of Value.